-This post was updated on September 13, 2018, to include different creative timeline examples and tie them more directly to project timeline creation tips.
+This post was updated in January, 2021, to include different creative timeline examples and tie them more directly to project timeline creation tips.

 I’ll be honest: I’m a sucker for good visualizations.
 If a graphic conveys useful information quickly and looks good while doing it, sign me up.
 I’ll share that bad boy all over the internet in no time.